johannesprinz/blog/src/content/posts/01-writing-my-first-blog.md

   - Blogging
   - Blogumentation
 categories:
-  - How to
+  - HowTo
 ---

 ## Why

 I've been wanting to do this for such a long time.
-Recently I had the synchronicity of multiple sources[^Podcasts] reminding me to start blogging or journaling.
+Recently I had the synchronicity of multiple sources[^Muse] reminding me to start blogging or journaling.
 I see the importance for documenting your own path for reflection, self improvement and the chance for others to learn.

 ## What